I get a huge range of questions every day and try to respond to every message, comment and email, but I really appreciate it if you read these first!

 You used to be an adventure trip leader.
 How do I do that?

-Get your foot in the door by working at a summer camp.
+In my opinion, the number one way to get your foot in the door is by working at a summer camp.
 Then work your way up to harder jobs, getting new qualifications as you go.
+In my eyes the most important thing about guiding is the way you interact with people.
+The second most important thing is your experience traveling or in the outdoors, or otherwise, dealing with dynamic situations and being able to keep your shit together!
 See my post on the reality of being a trip leader here and my tips on breaking into the adventure industry here.

 How do I build my Instagram following?